 The 2019 Utah State Fair will run from September 5 to 15 and take place at the Utah State Fairpark, which is located in northwestern Salt Lake City, just a few minutes away from downtown, Temple Square, and Capitol Hill.

-The Salt Lake Greek Festival takes place at the Holy Trinity Greek Orthodox Cathedral (279 South 300 West, Salt Lake City, Utah 84101) on September 6 to 8, 2019.
+The Salt Lake Greek Festival takes place at the Holy Trinity Greek Orthodox Cathedral (279 South 300 West in Salt Lake City) from September 6 to 8, 2019.

 In 2019, celebrity appearances include actors Jason Isaacs (Lucius Malfoy in "Harry Potter," Colonel William Tavington in "The Patriot"), Ross Marquand ("The Avengers," "The Walking Dead," "Mad Men," "The Mindy Project"), and Lou Diamond Phillips (Ritchie Valens in "La Bamba") as well as actress Rebecca Mader (the Wicked Witch of the West in "Once Upon a Time," Charlotte Lewis in "Lost") and voice actress Linda Ballantyne (Serena Tsukino in "Sailor Moon").

 Enjoy the harvest season, which starts in mid-September, with farm-fresh produce and other local culinary delights at one of the many farmers' markets in the Salt Lake area.
 Popular markets include the Downtown Farmers Market, which brings in 80 local farmers to Pioneer Park on Tuesdays and Saturdays; the Murray Farmers Market on Fridays and Saturdays; the Park Silly Sunday Market; and the University of Utah Farmers Market at Tanner Plaza on Thursdays.